ser-rse-bridge/mapping-of-terms/index.md

 *Note that the SWEBOK contains a great deal more than just terminology.
 This table presents only those sections of the SWEBOK which are candidates for mapping.
 If no link is presented, we don't yet have a page for the relevant term(s).
 If you'd like to help us complete the table, please reach out via [Github issues](https://github.com/ser-rse-bridge/mapping-of-terms/issues).*

-*During the development of this page, we're displaying the whole SWEBOK table of contents, but marking _those sections that are not candidates_ for mapping in red and noting "n/a" in the **Mapping** column.
+*During the development of this page, we're displaying the whole SWEBOK table of contents, but marking sections that are **not** candidates for mapping in red and noting "n/a" in the **Mapping** column.
 Eventually, we will simply avoid displaying those entries.
 Also, we're currently showing the SWEBOK page numbers, as a convenience.
 We may remove those in production.*

 <table style="display:table">
   <thead><tr>